technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 04/Lab 04 - Create an Automated Flow to Invoke MSN Weather App and Display Current Weather Details on Your Site Page.md

-# Lab 4 - Power Create an automated flow to invoke an MSN weather app to display the current weather details on the page of your site​
+# Lab 4 - Create an Automated Flow to Invoke MSN Weather App and Display Current Weather Details on Your Site Page

 **Objective:** The objective of this lab is to guide participants through the process of integrating a Power Automate cloud flow with a